 Consider the following:

-- When removing offloaded backup files from the backup chain that was created with the Per-VM method, then all the associated offloaded blocks of data will be altogether removed from object storage.
+- When removing offloaded backup files from the backup chain that was created with the Per-VM method, the associated blocks of data will be removed from object storage altogether.

 For more information about Per-VM backups, see Per-VM Backup Files.